Workout Volume Calculator

 - Resistance Training Volume Enhances Muscle Hypertrophy but Not Strength in Trained Men, Medicine & Science in Sports & Exercise, 2019.

-- Efficacy of the Repetitions in Reserve-Based Rating of Perceived Exertion for the Bench Press in Experienced and Novice Benchers, Journal of Strength and Conditioning Research, 2019.
+- Application of the Repetitions in Reserve-Based Rating of Perceived Exertion Scale for Resistance Training, Strength & Conditioning Journal, 2016.